tamsky/rhodecode-enterprise-ce/docs/admin/tuning-user-sessions-performance.rst

-Therefore, in a large scale deployment, to give better performance, scalability, and maintainability we recommend switching from file-based sessions to database-based user sessions or memcached sessions.
+Therefore, in a large scale deployment, to give better performance, scalability, and maintainability we recommend switching from file-based sessions to database-based user sessions or Redis based sessions.

 To switch to database-based user sessions uncomment the following section in your :file:`/home/{user}/.rccontrol/{instance-id}/rhodecode.ini` file.